ananthulalohitaksha/lohitaksha-ananthula-portfolio/final-project-part-one.md

 This is a rough sketch I created using Python's Matplotlib.
 Goal is to visualize GHG emissions per kilogram for different foods, with bubble size representing emission levels.
 While the chart gives a general idea, larger bubbles indicating higher emissions, it’s not easy to read exact values.
 For the final version, I plan to use the bubble chart visualization on Tableau for better clarity and interactivity.
 Viewers will be able to hover over each bubble to see detailed data.
 Lastly, I also plan to incorporate land use and water use for different foods for a more complete environmental comparison.

 Source: Used ChatGPT to help write the Python code for generating the visualization.
-Data points were collected from-
+Data points were collected from- Ritchie, H., Rosado, P., & Roser, M. (2022).
+Environmental impacts of food production.
+Our World in Data.
+[Webpage]. https://ourworldindata.org/environmental-impacts-of-food

 **_Sketch 5- Protein-Rich Vegetarian Meal Plan_:**